happy to say that many of my books and stories are now available in ebook

 Book of the Year and was also nominated for the mystery genre's top prizes,

-crime-writing from one of the best practitioners
+it "gutsy, grown-up crime-writing from one of the best practitioners

 Willa Jansson spent the last year picking up the pieces after an epic hit

 to her résumé.
 Since leaving her beloved San Francisco, she's been